 - Odds are in terms of 100

-Odds are written in terms of 100 as an industry standard.
+Betting Odds are written in terms of 100 as an industry standard.
 The easiest way to think of the plus and minus signs is as follows.
 If it is a plus, you will receive more than a $100 payout on a $100 bet.
-If it is a minus, you will have to bet more than $100 to receive a $100 payout.
+If it is a minus, you will have to bet more than $100 to win a $100 payout.

 Thankfully, you can view your potential winnings on each bet before placing it at an online sportsbook.
-That said, it is beneficial to understand the odds.
+That said, it is beneficial to understand the betting odds.

 Green Bay Packers (-150) vs. Detroit Lions (+130)

 |Moneyline Odds||How to Read it||What it Means|

 |Lions +130||Lions plus 130||By betting $100 you will win $130 if the Lions win|

 |Packers -150||Packers minus 150||To win $100, you must wager $150 on the Packers to win|

 Definition of bet: A spread bet is a wager on which team will cover the spread or point spread.

 How to read spread odds for the following game: Los Angeles Lakers +5 (-110) vs. Houston Rockets -5 (-110)